Definition of Stockholder

-In addition to common stock, some corporations also issue preferred stock.
-An owner of these shares is known as a preferred stockholder (or preferred shareholder).
-A preferred stockholder usually accepts a fixed cash dividend that will be paid by the corporation before the common stockholders are paid a dividend.
-In exchange for this preferential treatment of dividends, the preferred stockholder will forego the potential financial gains that may occur for the common stockholder.
+of preferred stock are known as preferred stockholders (or preferred shareholders).
+The preferred stockholders usually accept a fixed cash dividend that will be paid by the corporation before the common stockholders are paid a dividend.
+In exchange for this preferential treatment of dividends, the preferred stockholders typically forego the potential financial gains that the common stockholders might enjoy.

 The amounts paid to the corporation by the original stockholders are reported as paid-in (or contributed) capital within the stockholders' equity section of the corporation's balance sheet.